-The intended learning outcomes of the programme correspond to the programme objectives, are well-articulated and conform to the master level.
+The intended learning outcomes of the programme correspond to the programme objectives, are well-articulated and conform to the bachelor level.

-The entry requirements and admission procedures of the programme are adequate.
-The panel welcomes the pre-master programme being offered.
-The panel supports programme management's intentions to try and raise the student influx numbers.
-The panel supports the programme plans to foster student and staff diversity.
+The admission requirements and procedures are adequate.
+The panel supports programme's intentions to try and raise the influx numbers.
+The panel supports the plans to foster student and staff diversity.